Program Description

 Program Fee

-The 2021 program fee is $8,000, plus a $200 University Study Abroad Administration Fee.
+The cost of the 2025 program is $9,200, plus a $200 University Study Abroad Administration Fee.

 The program fee includes the cost of 6 Notre Dame engineering credits; accommodations; GeoBlue international health insurance; all program academic outings and field trips; and on-site program support from Notre Dame faculty and Global Gateway staff.